goodlyrottenapple/calculus-toolbox/_posts/2015-04-24-calculus-encoding.md

 }
 {% endhighlight %}

-Note that none of the nested parameters (`type`, `isabelle`, `ascii`, etc.) are compulsory and can be omitted.
+Note that none of the nested parameters (`type`, `isabelle`, `ascii`, etc.) are not compulsory and can be omitted.
 Further details on the parameters used by the calculus toolbox generator tools are detailed here:

 {: .table}
 | Field      | JSON&nbsp;Data&nbsp;Type | Description |